-Mass cancellations and major social restrictions of various conferences and concerts around the world are leaving musicians, to say the least, strained.
+Mass cancellations and major social restrictions around the world are leaving musicians, to say the least, strained.
 Before you panic, have you considered taking your show into the virtual realm?
 With more live streaming platforms available than ever before, you’ve got options.
-Whether you’re facing dangerous weather conditions or the recent COVID-19 concerns, here’s how live streaming could ensure your future events don’t skrt to a halt.
+Whether you’re facing dangerous weather conditions or COVID-19 concerns, here are some of the best virtual platforms to use for your next live stream.

 Virtual Platforms to Use for Your Next Live Stream

 When it comes to live streaming, it’s important to move forward with intention.
 Choosing a popular streaming platform at random is NOT the way to go.
 Make sure to look into your fans’ online habits to decipher where their engagement could stand to gain the most.
 Check your analytics on YouTube, Instagram, Twitch, etc. to see exactly where the highest concentration of your fans lies.

 Wherever your audience is strongest, that’s where you’ll find the most success.

 Be prepared for anything.